 Nutberg vs other meal replacements

-The most similar product in the market is probably Ambronite and Ka’chava (US).
+The most similar product in the market is probably Ambronite.
 Ample also does a similar, organic high quality product from natural ingredients.
 Feed.’s organic range, too, is fairly similar in some aspects.
-You can always find more competitors at The Ultimate Meal Replacement List.
+You can always check my top picks for natural meal replacements here.

 NOTE: Nutberg is not really trying to compete vs Soylent and Huel.
 Nutberg offers a different product that is targeting people with other interests.
 It is like comparing specialized cycling shoes with normal Adidas and Nike shoes.
 They are all shoes but serve different audiences.
 A more accurate comparison would be vs Ambronite, for instance.